Search the Health Library

 Dr. Pidcock joined the Johns Hopkins Department of Physical Medicine and Rehabilitation faculty in 1994.

-Dr. Pidcock is also interested in the rehabilitation of children with pediatric transverse myelitis and chronic graft vs. host disease.
+Dr. Pidcock is also interested in the rehabilitation of children with brachial plexus injuries, spina bifida, and transverse myelitis.

-He is a member of the Transverse Myelitis Association Medical Advisory Board and an examiner for the American Board of Physical Medicine & Rehabilitation oral examinations.
-He is also a member of American Academy of Physical Medicine and Rehabilitation and the American Academy of Cerebral Palsy and Developmental Medicine.
+He is a member of American Academy of Physical Medicine and Rehabilitation, Association of Academic Physiatrists, and the American Academy of Cerebral Palsy and Developmental Medicine.